(Application Name) #### (Brief Description of Application) #### By (Your Name Here) ## Technologies Used * _List all_ * _the major technologies_ * _you used in your project_ * _here_ ## Description ## Setup/Installation Requirements * _This is a great place_ * _to list setup instructions_ * _in a si

 You can also include directories such as

 When you create your template repository, take the time to add thorough installation/setup instructions to your README.
-This should include information on how to run the project (including steps such as
+This should include information on how to run the project:

 For more information on creating template repositories and reusing them, see the following GitHub documentation: